RohinJ444/netcdf-merge-server/README.md

   temperature(time)    # from part_a
 ```

 Once all variables are defined, the output file leaves define mode.
 The merge then copies variable data.

-For each variable, it calculates how many bytes are needed for the full variable, reads the source variable into a temporary byte buffer, and writes that buffer into the corresponding output variable.
+For primitive numeric variables and `NC_CHAR`, the implementation calculates how many bytes are needed for the full variable, reads the source variable into a temporary byte buffer, and writes that buffer into the corresponding output variable.

+`NC_STRING` variables use NetCDF-C's string-specific API instead.
+String values are not copied as one fixed-width byte buffer; the implementation reads the string pointers through `nc_get_var_string`, writes them through `nc_put_var_string`, and frees the C-allocated string memory with `nc_free_string`.

 ### Upload overwrite behavior